 These estimates are based on the expected composition of biogas generated in the AD, the impact of the process and control equipment upstream of the RTO, and the impact of the RTO, itself.
-The CH4 in the biogas stream headed to the RTO is largely expected to be converted into CO_2 and H_2O .
-The CO_2 present in the tailqas stream, being an inert gas, is expected to remain unchanged.
+The RTO has an advertised methane destruction efficiency of 98%, so the CH_4 in the biogas stream headed to the RTO is largely expected to be converted into CO_2 and H_2O .
+The CO_2 present in the tailgas stream, being an inert gas, is expected to remain unchanged.

-According to initial estimates, no emissions of pollutants such as NO_X, CO, VOCs, or PM were expected to be generated from the combustion of biogas in the RTO.
+According to initial estimates, no emissions of pollutants such as NO_X , CO, VOCs, or PM were expected to be generated from the combustion of biogas in the RTO.
 After some additional discussion, BioEnergy later amended their emission estimates for NO_X in the event that those emissions were higher than initially anticipated.
 Between the combustion of natural gas by the RTO and the tailgas in the RTO, the combined, expected emissions are those summarized in Table 32.